Bridging factor and sparse models: Theoretical Results

-We have decided not to replace $\omega$ in Theorem \ref{T:FM} with the rate obtained in Theorem \ref{T:LS} as the latter only applies to the least square estimator.
+We have decided not to replace $\varrho_R$ in Theorem \ref{T:FM} with the rate obtained in Theorem \ref{T:LS} as the latter only applies to the least-squares estimator.
 In some applications, however, the first step of the procedure could be done using a different type of estimator.
-For instance a penalized adaptive Huber regression \citep{fan2017estimation} if the number of features $k$ is comparable or even larger than $T$ and the tail of the distribution is heavy.
-By stating the Theorem \ref{T:FM} in terms of a generic rate, it is easier to account for the effect of a different estimator.
-By combining Theorems \ref{T:LS} and \ref{T:FM} we have the following corollary
+For instance, a penalized adaptive Huber regression as in \cite{fan2017estimation} if the number of features $k$ is comparable or even larger than $T$ and the tail of the distribution of $\b{X}_t$ is heavy.
+By stating Theorem \ref{T:FM} in terms of a generic rate, it is easier to account for the effect of different estimators.
+By combining Theorems \ref{T:LS} and \ref{T:FM} we have the following corollary.